DATA-606-2023-FALL-TUESDAY/Meruva_LohithReddy/docs/Proposal.md

 - How accurate are the machine learning models in predicting exploration of electric vehicles based on the  Department of Licensing  data?

 ## 3. Data
--VIN (1-10): Partial vehicle identification number consisting of the first 10 digits.
+- VIN (1-10): Partial vehicle identification number consisting of the first 10 digits.
 - What specific attributes within the Electric cars-] data have the highest correlation ?
 - VIN (1-10): Partial vehicle identification number consisting of the first 10 digits.
 - County: The county where the vehicle is registered.